 - Evidence obtained from well-designed cohort or case-control analytic studies, preferably from more than one centre or research group

 - Evidence obtained from multiple time series with or without intervention.
 Dramatic results in uncontrolled trials might also be regarded as this type of evidence.

 - Opinions of respected authorities, based on clinical experience, descriptive studies, or reports of expert committees.

-To make things even EASIER, the guide also includes symbols to indicate whether or not the product is gluten free and requires refrigeration.
+To make things even EASIER, the Clinical Guide to Probiotic Products also includes symbols to indicate whether or not the product is gluten free and requires refrigeration.

 For example, if your child suffers from constipation – probiotics can help.
-Referring to the probiotic guide under the pediatric health indication –you would see that there are 4 products that have favorable published clinical evidence on relieving constipation – all which have level I evidence:
+Referring to the Clinical Guide to Probiotic Products, under the pediatric health indication (page 11 of the PDF), you would see that there are four products that have favourable published clinical evidence on relieving constipation – all which have level I evidence.

 See the full guide to review brands and strains for other conditions such as Colic, IBS/FAP (functional abdominal pain), antibiotic associated diarrhea – prevention, and much more.

 View the full guide online at Probioticchart.ca or download the PDF.